prestodb/tempto/README.md

           -Dtempto.configuration.local=file:/tmp/my_local_configuration.yaml
 ```

-Configuration files can also be overriden through by passing command line arguments to
+Configuration files can also be overridden by passing command line arguments to
-tests runner based on `TemptoRunner`.
+tests runner based on `TemptoRunner` Java class.
 See below for details.

 ### Variable expansion